-When you’re in the same room as your employees, providing feedback or asking a question can be simple and straightforward.
-You make eye contact, tap them on the shoulder, or maybe finally unplug your earbuds and walk to their desk.
-You can gauge their response in person—read their body language because they’re just a few feet away from you.
+When you’re in the same room as your employees, providing feedback or asking a question is simple and straightforward.
+You make eye contact, tap them on the shoulder, or just walk to their desk.
+You can gauge their response in person and read their body language.

-Communication for remote employees can be a bit tricky, even with access to technology like email, Slack, and Skype.
-But it’s become one of the vital skills the 43% of the U.S. workforce who currently work remotely have had to learn.
-Subsequently, it’s one that their managers need to learn as well.
+Communication for remote employees can be tricky, even with technology like email and Slack.
+But it’s a vital skill for the 43% of U.S. workers who are remote.
+It’s also a skill that their managers need to learn.

-The key is getting comfortable with technology because communication literally depends on it.
-"From the ubiquitous e-mail to how to have meetings, everything is mediated through technology," says Kevin Eikenberry, founder of The Kevin Eikenberry Group and co-founder of the Remote Leadership Institute in Indianapolis.
-“We have to figure out how we’re going to work together and what we can expect from each other."
+The key is getting comfortable with technology.
+“From the ubiquitous email to how to have meetings, everything is mediated through technology,” said Kevin Eikenberry, co-founder of the Remote Leadership Institute in Indianapolis.
+“We have to figure out how we’re going to work together and what we can expect from each other,” he said.

 Remote work is here to stay, with a 115% increase over the last 10 years.
-For good reason, too: employees are happier, better work-life balance and companies save real estate costs.
-That means managing remote workers is a skill every manager will have to learn -- if it isn’t one already.
+That means managing remote workers is a skill every leader will have to learn.
 Here are some tried and true tips on managing remote workers.